Parenting advice, hot topics, best buys and family finance tips delivered straight to your inbox.

-If you’re wondering how to cook a turkey for Christmas dinner or Thanksgiving meal, our guide will help you achieve the perfect roast turkey every time.
+Wondering how to cook a turkey for a Christmas dinner or Thanksgiving meal?
+Our step-by-step guide will help you achieve the perfect roast turkey every time.

-Whether you’ve cooked a turkey before or this is your first time, the most important thing when it comes to cooking a turkey is to buy the best quality turkey possible.
-These days, that doesn’t necessarily mean paying the highest price.
-Some of the most affordable and cheapest Christmas turkeys from well-known supermarket brands also happen to be of fantastic quality too.
+Whether you’ve cooked a turkey before or this is your first time, the most important thing when it comes to cooking a turkey is to buy the best turkey that you can afford.
+These days, that doesn't necessarily mean paying the highest price.
+Some of the most affordable turkeys from well-known supermarket brands also happen to be of fantastic quality too.

 Slower growing breeds such as bronze turkeys will have a more developed flavour and firmer texture - so keep an eye out for these, however, be aware they may come at a higher price.

 "Other than choosing the right, quality bird, you also need to make sure you prepare the turkey and cook it in the best possible way," says food writer, Samuel Goldsmith.

 That also means ensuring you rest the turkey for long enough and know how to carve a turkey.
 The main thing though is ensuring you cook it for long enough.

 "You'll want to ensure moist meat and that the turkey is cooked the whole way through," advises Samuel.
 "There is nothing worse than uncooked turkey when it comes to serving on the big day."